 2. The visionary

-Another danger: when the visionary unfolds plans for the future that are miles away from what the staff believe in, this dreamer is often dismissed by his people as the mad hatter.
+Another danger: when the visionary unfolds plans for the future that are miles away from what the staff believes in, this dreamer is often dismissed by his people as the mad hatter.

 How to deal with this person?

-• Go – in moderation – into the atmosphere of vistas, of shiny visions of the future, that gives you and your colleagues a lot of energy in the workplace.
+• Go – in moderation – into the atmosphere of vistas, of shiny visions of the future, that give you and your colleagues a lot of energy in the workplace.

 • Complement the visionary, by having your supervisor make his goal concrete.
 Including a clear path to that dot on the horizon.

 • Try to find in your team, in addition to a strict management assistant, a right-hand man for your supervisor who mainly acts decisively, has a good understanding of the normal work process, and is blessed with a ‘no bullshit-it-has-to-be-done-today-mentality.